OutSystems/docs-support/src/enterprise/maintenance/restart-cloud/restart-cloud.md

 <div class="info" markdown="1">

 Clicking **Restart Services** performs an IIS reset, clears the application pools, and clears any hanging requests.
-In the case of multiple Front-Ends, this restart is done in a balanced way (One Front-End Server at a time).
+In the case of multiple front-ends, this restart is balanced (front-end servers are restarted one at a time).

 </div>